Online omnipresence: the new normal [and how to start as an advertiser]

 Author: Kaz van Vliet, Channel Manager, Daisycon (part of Linehub)

 The arrival of the new decade has brought many unprecedented challenges for lots of businesses and entrepreneurs.
 Besides working from home and limited face-to-face contacts, consumers are discouraged from shopping in physical stores.
-This is why, in 2020, it is more important than ever to focus on the online environment, to ensure that your brand is top-of-mind with online consumers.
+This is why it is more important than ever to focus on the online environment, to ensure that your brand is top-of-mind with online consumers.

 An effective way to achieve this top-of-mind association is to use the right combination of online touchpoints, making your brand visible throughout the entire buying process.
 In other words: online omnipresence (Zavattaro & Sementelli, 2014).